-At the moment the trial is not open for recruitment.
+At the moment the study is not open for recruitment.
 We'll make an announcement at a later date and then, if you're interested in enrolling you'll need to discuss it with your consultant.
-The Brain Tumour Charity is NOT able to enrol you directly onto the trial.
+The Brain Tumour Charity is NOT able to enroll you directly onto the study.

-At the moment the trial is not open for recruitment.
-If you are not being treated at one of the recruitment centres and are interested in the trial please discuss it with your consultant.
-You may still be able to be involved in the trial, however you will need to be able to travel regularly to one of the centres.
-The Brain Tumour Charity are NOT able to enrol you directly onto the trial.
+At the moment the study is not open for recruitment.
+If you are not being treated at one of the recruitment centres and are interested in the study please discuss it with your consultant.
+You may still be able to be involved in the study, however you will need to be able to travel regularly to one of the centres.
+The Brain Tumour Charity are NOT able to enroll you directly onto the study.

 A great strength of BRIAN is that it will collect data from clinical sources (i.e. doctors) but it will also enable participants to record their own observations too.
 In this way people will be able to share what it is really like to be living with a brain tumour, and they will be able to compare their experiences with others going through the same thing.